A simple guide on how to downsize your home

 We know what you’re thinking: how on earth can I downsize if I don’t throw things away?
 However, instead of completely disposing of them, you should donate to charity or do a car boot sale.

 Just because you can’t hold on to it, it doesn’t mean someone else can’t.
 So, do your good deed and head to your local charity shop with bags full of clothes, books and household items.
 Or, if you could do with a bit of cash, set up a stall at the next car boot sale.

 As you are sorting through your possessions, consider the size of your new home and compare it to your current one; this will really help.
 How?
 Well, you’ll be able to judge whether both of your sofas will fit into your new living room or if there is space for your dining table in your new kitchen.

 Consider the dimensions of your new property to avoid spending time and money on trying to move furniture into a space that just isn’t big enough.

 You’ll no doubt need to purchase shelving units, furniture with built-in storage, as well as other storage solutions when you move to a smaller property, particularly if you’re not getting rid of as much as you hoped you would.

 However, what if the person buying your house needs to move in before you’re able to relocate to your new home?
 You’ll need to place your furniture and goods that are too big to go into boxes into local storage facilities.
 It’s well worth using these facilities to help reduce the stress of moving.

 Downsizing needn’t be a stressful tiresome task, with our tips in mind, downsizing could work to your advantage.
 If you are looking for a quick house sale Mark King Properties can make you a cash offer today.
 We Buy Any House regardless of condition.
-Get a free cash offer today click here.
+The no.1 Sell House Fast service in South Wales.